Ashley-Pettit/Survey-Responses/task.md

 1. The participation percentage and total participant counts of the survey.
 - Any response with a 'submitted_at' date has submitted and is said to have participated in the survey.
-2. The average for each rating question results from .Unsubmitted surveys should not be considered in the output.
+2. The average for each rating question results from unsubmitted surveys should not be considered in the output.

 ## Other information